 We also had a good back and forth with some engineers at DeMarini who felt, without putting words in their mouth, much like everyone else we spoke to.
 They add how bat compression is done at a field level (with devices like the one you see in the video above) aren’t reliable.
 Most bats in a particular classification sit real close to each other on a compression test scale.
 Small changes from one bat to another are not predictive enough, nor is the device accurate enough to make determinations about ball exit speeds.

 Compression doesn’t matter to me; I’m hitting bombs either way.
 Hitters should focus less on barrel compression and more on swing mechanics, timing, and approach at the plate.
 Blaming your bat for a bad AB is counter-productive.

 Here are some notes we took from our conversation.
 We paraphrased, as far as we understood it.

 A well respected Easton engineer had similar things to say.
 Simply, the difference between compression and exit speeds are uncorrelated enough to put little stock into compression tests alone.

 “In the current landscape of many associations/leagues, there seems to be a misconception that bat compression is the end-all, be-all of performance.
 Compression is the easiest / outer-most layer than can easily be peeled back, but there are many different factors beneath that compression figure that impact the performance of the bat…”

 Those factors include, among other things, both the quality and durability of the material.

 Rawlings said, without surprise at this point, very similar things.
-Compression made more sense as a stand alone performance test a long time ago.
+Compression made more sense as a stand-alone performance test a long time ago.
 Now, construction is “non-linear.”
-Meaning, bats aren’t simply designed with a single set of characteristics throughout the barrel.
+Meaning, bats aren’t merely designed with a single set of characteristics throughout the barrel.
 As such, measuring pressures at a point of the bat and calling it a performance comparison is not accurate.